FlyInkTV/FlyInkStream-Engine/README.md

   password: secret
 ```

 where secret is the secret of the TURN server.
-MediaMTX will generate a set of credentials by using the secret, and credentials will be sent to clients before the WebRTC/ICE connection is established.
+FlyInkStream-Engine will generate a set of credentials by using the secret, and credentials will be sent to clients before the WebRTC/ICE connection is established.

-In some cases you may want the browser to connect using TURN servers but have mediamtx not using TURN (for example if the TURN server is on the same network as mediamtx).
+In some cases you may want the browser to connect using TURN servers but have FlyInkStream-Engine not using TURN (for example if the TURN server is on the same network as FlyInkStream-Engine).
 To allow this you can configure the TURN server to be client only:

 ```yml
 webrtcICEServers2: